Montevideo

 - Day 1 Arrival: Check in at Alma Histórica Boutique Hotel, settle near the event zone, and open your first local meal block.

-- Day 1 Peak: Center the night around 2025 Montevideo Music Festival Weekend and then push into post-event fan energy at Bar Fun Fun.
+- Day 1 Peak: Pick the strongest event from the city calendars and then push into post-event fan energy at Bar Fun Fun.

 - Day 2 Closeout: Use daytime space for Carnival del Uruguay Desfile de Llamadas, then finish with Mercado del Puerto before departure.